joao-batista/ecommerceapi/README.md

 ```
 /api/signin
-  POST / - Signin using login: b and password:b
+  POST / - Signin using login: fulano and password:123456

 /api/products
   GET / - List of products